rsbergo/SwingTutorial/README.md

 ## Resizable Component

 In order to create a component that can be freely dragged over a panel, a panel with absolute positioning enabled must be used.
+The `setBounds()` method relocates and resizes a component.
+The `revalidate()` method causes the component to be redrawn.